RepubblicaTech/PyOS/README.md

 # This is the Linux branch of PythonOS.
-Will be used for Linux implementation of the PyOS code.
+Will be used for Linux implementation of the PyOS code (obsolete).
+# November 2023 note: this branch may be deleted if code from `main` will work on UNIX systems

 # PyOS
 A simple Python OS (Still developing)